convexengineering/gpkit/docs/source/advancedcommands.rst

 Signomial Programming
 ==================

-Signomial programming finds the local solution to a problem of the form:
+Signomial programming finds a local solution to a problem of the form:

 .. math:: \begin{array}[lll]\text{}